synthesized-io/fairlens/docs/user_guide/scorer.rst

   fscorer = fl.FairnessScorer(df, "RawScore", ["Ethnicity", "Sex"])

-The :code:`demographic_report` estimates the extent to which the distribution of the target column is independant of the sensitive attributes.
+The :code:`demographic_report` estimates the extent to which the distribution of the target column is independent of the sensitive attributes.
 This is done by using a suitable distance metric to test the significance of the distance between the distributions of each senstitive demographic and the overall population.
 In the below case, our target variable, "RawScore", is continuous, so the Kolmogorov Smirnov test is carried out by default.